Emerald ash borer: Small bug having big impact

 Is this beetle in Albert Lea?

-While not yet documented, emerald ash borers are likely in Albert Lea.
+The Minnesota Department of Agriculture has documented emerald ash borer in Albert Lea.
 Originally from Asia, they were first detected in Michigan in 2002 and are now in Minnesota.
 They were confirmed in Freeborn County, near Alden, in 2021.

 What will be the economic and environmental impacts?